 OSU awards more than $20 million in merit-based scholarships annually to newly-admitted undergraduate students.

 The U.S. Department of Homeland Security (DHS) for F-1 students and the Department of State for J-1 students each have regulations regarding how to maintain visa status.
 As long as you continually meet these obligations, you will be considered in status or "maintaining your visa status".
-The staff in International Student and Faculty Services (ISFS) are available to assist you with maintaining your status; however, it is your responsibility to know the regulations.
+The staff in Office of International Services (OIS) are available to assist you with maintaining your status; however, it is your responsibility to know the regulations.
 You are strongly encouraged to regularly read your ONID e-mail account in order to receive announcements and updates on immigration and related issues.

 Acquiring a Student Visa

 You must have a valid passport in order to obtain a visa for the United States.
 Before visiting the U.S. Consulate for your visa, please read carefully the instructions on the Certificate of Eligibility (I-20 or DS-2019 form) issued for your studies at Oregon State University.
 Students with an I-20 will apply for an F-1 student visa.
 Students with a DS-2019 will apply for a J-1 exchange visitor visa.
 Contact your closest US Embassy or Consulate to get the procedures for applying for a visa.
 U.S. Immigration and Customs Enforcement (USICE) has published information sheets describing what to expect when applying for a student visa and at a U.S. Port of Entry.
 Please note: Canadian citizens do not need a visa stamp, though they must have all the other documentation.

 The paragraphs below provide basic information about the Student & Exchange Visitor Information System (SEVIS) and maintaining your student visa status.
 You will also find links to OIS forms available in .pdf format.
 For more information or to discuss your particular situation, please schedule an appointment with an international student advisor by calling 541-737-6310.